OpenTidalFarm/OpenTidalFarm/README.md

 Features
 ========
-* High resolution shallow water model for accurate flow prediction
+* High resolution shallow water model for accurate flow prediction.
-* Arbitrary shoreline data
+* Arbitrary shoreline data and bathymetry support.
-* Optimization for power output
+* Optimise the turbine position and size to maximise the total farm power output.
-* Site constraints / minimum distance between turbines
+* Site constraints / minimum distance between turbines.
-* Up to hundreds of turbines
+* Optimisation of up to hundreds of turbines.

-For additional features such as bathymetry support, enforcing a minimum/maximum turbine installation depth and cable costs please [contact me](#contact).
+* Checkpoint support to restart optimisation.

 Example
 ========